dgroomes/javascript-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS Explore options to bundle the source code into a single HTML file.
+* Explore options to bundle the source code into a single HTML file.
 Why?
 I think the "single document" model (i.e. just a `index.html` and no other files) is killer.
 For a few reasons.
 For one, it's the only way to run JavaScript in the browser from a file (although I think browser vendors are experimenting with other sandboxed options I think...).
 Running code from a file is the most approachable way for a new developer.
 Makes the project approachable.
 The second reason is that I think a single document is easier to grok than a program with multiple sources (I didn't articulate this very well, but I mean it).
-* DONE Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.
 * Add a well-described async/await example that creates a Promise (and probably use the `setTimeout` function)

 Finished items:

-* DONE Parse commandline arguments passed to Node
+* [x] DONE Parse commandline arguments passed to Node
-* DONE Node has some fancy console logging features in its standard libraries, like the `console.table` function.
+* [x] DONE Node has some fancy console logging features in its standard libraries, like the `console.table` function.
 Is there more?
 Is there a way to update the output printed to the console dynamically?
 Like a progress bar?
 Answer: well, I found a very popular library called "cli-progress" so I'll just use that.
 And under the hood, it uses a lower-level abstraction called `Terminal` to render the content to the terminal.
 So with some more studying, I could learn from the `Terminal` code to figure out how to draw arbitrary stuff to the console.
-* DONE Draw arbitrary stuff to the console, and *re-draw* new stuff that overwrites the old stuff, using "cli-progress"'s `Terminal` abstraction.
+* [x] DONE Draw arbitrary stuff to the console, and *re-draw* new stuff that overwrites the old stuff, using "cli-progress"'s `Terminal` abstraction.
-* DONE Replace "Terminal" usage with plain "readline"
+* [x] DONE Replace "Terminal" usage with plain "readline"
-* DONE Do another "draw to the terminal" example similar to what "cli-progress" does and the "readline" example does but do it over multiple lines.
+* [x] DONE Do another "draw to the terminal" example similar to what "cli-progress" does and the "readline" example does but do it over multiple lines.
+* [x] DONE Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.